 You have to be in it to win it, and with that mentality comes creativity and risk-taking.

-Creativity is the lifeblood of small businesses who should be constantly innovating by finding their competitive advantages and not solely mimicking others.
+Creativity is the lifeblood of small businesses that should be constantly innovating by finding their competitive advantages and not solely mimicking others.
 What are you trying to revolutionize?
 How will you get there?
 As an entrepreneur, falling into imitative habits is unfaithful to the business you’re nurturing and detracts from the authenticity of your end-product.

 Nothing screams success more boldly than a unique output.
 As business mogul Bill Campbell has said, if companies “don’t continue to innovate, they’re going to dieーand I didn’t say iterate, I said innovate.”
 Successful founders become trendsetters not only by inventing novel products but also by pioneering methods that optimize the way pre-existing products work.

 Entrepreneurs are also calculated risk-takers: Without risk, there is no reward.
 “A ship in port is safe, but that’s not what ships are built for,” innovative computer scientist Grace Hopper was known to say.
 No revolution has ever been risk-free, and in this age of technology, approaches to business have undergone massive transformation.
 Through strategic approaches to taking risks, entrepreneurs set themselves apart from the crowd by acting on their intuition when they recognize the opportunity for innovation.
 Take a leaf from this playbook.

 5. Leverage Your Personality